codee-com/open-catalog/Checks/PWR068/README.md

 Factorial of           5 is         120
 ```

->**Note:**
+> [!NOTE]
->While you can manually define explicit interfaces using the `interface`
+> While you can manually define explicit interfaces using the `interface`
->construct at the call site, this approach requires duplicating the procedure's
+> construct at the call site, this approach requires duplicating the procedure's
->definition, increasing the likelihood of errors.
+> definition, increasing the likelihood of errors.

->**Note:**
+> [!NOTE]
->If modifying legacy code is not feasible, create a module procedure that wraps
+> If modifying legacy code is not feasible, create a module procedure that wraps
->the legacy procedure as an indirect approach to ensure argument compatibility.
+> the legacy procedure as an indirect approach to ensure argument compatibility.

 ### Related resources